Headless Commerce: Everything You Need To Know

 Why Should You Implement Headless Commerce?

-In addition, headless commerce makes it easy to personalise each customer’s shopping experience, becoming increasingly important as shoppers expect a more tailored approach.
+In addition, headless commerce makes personalising each customer's shopping experience easy, becoming increasingly important as shoppers expect a more tailored approach.

 However, there are also some challenges, including the need for more technical expertise and the potential for increased complexity.
 Overall, headless commerce is a powerful tool that can benefit businesses willing to invest the time and resources necessary to make it work.